kristobruh/SARP/docs/variables.md

 As explained before, arguments.csv is the main file for configuring your desired download, processing, and post-processing parameters.
 Here is a more detailed explanation of each of them.

+For more detailed explanation on (some) download parameters, see: https://docs.asf.alaska.edu/api/keywords/ and https://docs.asf.alaska.edu/asf_search/ASFSearchOptions/.

 ### Download parameters

 **start**